DjonTrue/frontlab_task/README.md

 # Frontlab_task
-The repository contains a option of the test task implementation
+The repository contains an option of the test task implementation